 Our system is one of the many drinking water systems in New York State that provides drinking water with a controlled, low level of fluoride for consumer dental health protection.
 According to the United States Centers for Disease Control, fluoride is very effective in preventing cavities when present in drinking water.
-During mid 2015 the New York State Health Department (NYSDOH) recommended a reduction in the target fluoride level to 0.7 mg/l (parts per million).
-ECWA's target fluoride level has now been reduced from 1.0 mg/L to 0.7 mg/L. To ensure that the fluoride supplement in your water provides optimal dental protection, the NYSDOH requires that the ECWA monitor fluoride levels on a daily basis.
-In 2015, monitoring showed fluoride levels in your water were in the optimal range 99.8% of the time.
-None of the monitoring results during fluoride addition showed fluoride at levels that approached the 2.2 mg/I maximum contaminant level (MCL).
+ECWA's target fluoride level has been reduced from 1.0 mg/L to 0.7 mg/L. To ensure that the fluoride supplement in your water provides optimal dental protection, the NYSDOH requires that the ECWA monitor fluoride levels on a daily basis.
+In 2016, monitoring showed fluoride levels in your water were in the optimal range 99% of the time.
+None of the monitoring results during fluoride addition showed fluoride at levels that approached the 2.2 mg/l maximum contaminant level (MCL).